-The District has adopted Personnel Policies and Procedures to consistently address personnel-related issues at the Irvine Ranch Water District.
-Revisions to these policies are necessary from time to time to keep current with state and federal law, to maintain best practices in policy and procedure administration, and to accurately reflect processes adopted for the efficient and effective conduct of District business relative to personnel and other Human Resources-related matters.
-Proposed revisions include new personnel policies related use of computers systems and accounts, and public records on personal computers and accounts which are proposed to supersede existing and outdated policies related electronic mail and use of the internet.
-Staff recommends that the Board adopt a resolution superseding Resolution No. 2019-7 and establishing revised Personnel Policies and Procedures.
+IRWD has adopted Personnel Policies and Procedures to consistently address personnel-related issues at IRWD.
+Revisions to these policies are necessary from time to time to stay current with state and federal law, to maintain best practices in policy and procedure administration, and to accurately reflect processes adopted for the efficient and effective conduct of District business relative to personnel and other related matters.
+Proposed revisions include new personnel policies related to the use of computers systems and accounts, and public records on personal computers and accounts which are proposed to supersede existing and outdated policies related to electronic mail and use of the internet.
+Staff recommends the Board adopt a resolution superseding Resolution No. 2019-7 and establishing revised Personnel Policies and Procedures.

-The District has adopted Personnel Policies and Procedures to consistently address personnel-related issues at the Irvine Ranch Water District.
-In order to keep these policies papers current and update to date, staff occasionally reviews the policies and recommends updates and revisions when appropriate.
+The District has adopted Personnel Policies and Procedures to consistently address personnel-related issues at IRWD.
+In order to keep these policies current, staff regularly reviews the policies and recommends updates and revisions when appropriate.

-Staff recently undertook an evaluation of IRWD Personnel Policies and Procedures related to the use of the District's computer systems, email and public records to ensure compliance with current employment and labor laws and regulations.
-As a result of the review, it was apparent that Policy No. 44 - Electronic Mail and Policy No. 46 - Access and Use of the Internet should be updated to reflect the District's current use of computer systems, electronic messaging platforms, and other technology.
+Staff recently undertook an evaluation of IRWD Personnel Policies and Procedures related to the use of the District's computer systems, email, and public records to ensure compliance with current employment and labor laws and regulations.
+As a result of the review, it was determined that Policy No. 44 - Electronic Mail and Policy No. 46 - Access and Use of the Internet should be updated to reflect the District's current use of computer systems, electronic messaging platforms, and other technology.

-Additionally, the review revealed that IRWD's Personnel Policies and Procedures currently do not address the use of personal computers and accounts.
+Additionally, the review revealed that IRWD's Personnel Policies and Procedures currently do not address the use of personal computers and accounts for District business.
 The existing policies should be updated to address the use of personal computers and accounts, and to address Public Records Act requests related to public records on personal computer systems and accounts.